slhogle/slhogle.github.io/about.md

 ---
 ![desk](/images/correlation_circle_subset.png)

 Thanks for vising my website and blog!
-I am currently a PhD candidate in the [Barbeau Laboratory](https://scripps.ucsd.edu/labs/barbeau/) at the [Scripps Institution of Oceanography](https://scripps.ucsd.edu/) and the [University of California, San Diego](http://www.ucsd.edu/).
-I did my undergraduate degree in Chemistry at [Earlham College](http://www.earlham.edu/) - a small liberal arts college in Richmond, Indiana.
+I am currently a Postdoctoral Research Associate in the [Chisholm Laboratory](https://chisholmlab.mit.edu/) at [MIT](http://web.mit.edu/).
+I recieved my Ph.D from the [Scripps Institution of Oceanography](https://scripps.ucsd.edu/) at [UCSD](http://www.ucsd.edu/), and I took my undergraduate degree in Chemistry at [Earlham College](http://www.earlham.edu/).

 <!--
 Below is a non-technical(ish) description of my research and why it is important.
 If you are interested read on!